ultravoid/ultravoid.github.io/_posts/2021-5-25-reformaent.md

 Hemner said more but the intel was clear; word is, command thinks this is a bug hunt, and so, lots of dead bugs, the only thing to expect beyond that, is the help from the 'extra' medical support; of course by 'extra' Hemner meant one support, and two rifle troopers.
 Some extra is better than no extra I guess.

-Coming up on five interdex (~15 hours) down here, how long are they keeping us here...wait is that?
-Something spiny and mean is making those shadows ahead.
+Coming up on five interdex (~15 hours) down here, how long are they planning on keeping us here?
+Wait is that?
+Those shadows look spiny and mean.
 Definitely not friendly locals.
 It is easy to tell who the enemy is on bug hunts.
 Raising trooper lead.

 Prix: "Dixo two, movement ahead"<br>
 Dixo: "copy"<br>